SajadJalilian/SajadJalilian.github.io/content/blog/csharp-concurrency-a-note-to-myself.md

 ---
-title: "Csharp Concurrency a note to myself"
+title: "C# Concurrency: a note to myself."
 date: 2023-09-22T10:37:05+03:30
 tags: ["csharp", "concurrency"]
-draft: true
 ---

+In this article, I will briefly discuss the most important things to know about concurrency in C#.

 ## Concurrency vs. Parallelism